herval/kb/README.md

 Creates the default folder structure and a `project.yaml` config file on the current folder or the folder specified by the `--root-path` param.

 Arguments:
-  `--language` - specify which languages the project contain.
+- `--language` - specify which languages the project contain.
 This will create a separate source folder per language specified.
 Supported values: java, kotlin
-  `--main-class` - specify the main class of the project.
+- `--main-class` - specify the main class of the project.
 Omit if you're building a library or jar without a main class.
 You can also define this via the `project.yaml` file.

 ### `kb build`
 Build a binary containing all sources on your project, and puts it (along with all dependency jars) on an `out` folder.

 Arguments:
-  `--fatjar` - build a fatjar.
+- `--fatjar` - build a fatjar.
 This will include all the dependencies in a single jar file.
 Ideal for distributing a binary with no external dependencies.
-  `--binary` - build a native binary.
+- `--binary` - build a native binary.
 This requires GraalVM to be installed.
-  `--jar` - build a regular jar, with or without a main class (as per the `project.yaml` config.
+- `--jar` - build a regular jar, with or without a main class (as per the `project.yaml` config.

 ### `kb run`
 Compiles and runs the main class of the project.

 Arguments:
-  `--app-args` - pass down parameters to the app as-is.
-Eg.: `--app-args "-foo=true -bar=false"` `--jvm-args` - pass down these arguments to the JVM.
+- `--app-args` - pass down parameters to the app as-is.
+Eg.: `--app-args "-foo=true -bar=false"`
+- `--jvm-args` - pass down these arguments to the JVM.
 Eg.: `--jvm-args "-server -Xms2G"`

 ### `kb deps`
 Manages dependencies.
 The following commands are available:

-  `--list` - list all current project dependencies `--add` - add a dependency.
+- `--list` - list all current project dependencies (compile and test).
+- `--add` - add a dependency.
+- `--add-test` - add a test dependency.
-  `--upgrade <group>:<project>` - upgrade a dependency to the latest available release
+- `--upgrade <group>:<project>:<version?>` - upgrade a dependency to the latest available release (if version is not specified) or to a specific version (if specified).
+- `--upgrade-test <group>:<project>:<version?>` - upgrade a test dependency.

 ### `kb test`
 Run all tests on the test path.
 The following commands are available:

-  `--target` - run a single target.
+- `--target` - run a single target.
 The format can be either a package (in which case all tests in that package will be ran - eg `com.foo`), a class file (`com.foo.BarTest`) or a specific test (`com.foo.BarTest:methodName`).

 ## The project.yaml file